gnuh202/gnuh202/README.md

 </div>

 #### 2. Wireless Repeater Communication System:
-eveloped a system consisting of one transmitter, multiple intermediate repeaters, and a final receiver to display system status; used HC12 modules to overcome range limitations:
+Developed a system consisting of one transmitter, multiple intermediate repeaters, and a final receiver to display system status; used HC12 modules to overcome range limitations:

 <div align="center">